Rogers-437-61/Emoji-World-01-first-strings/README.md

 # Emoji-World-01-first-strings
 Work with emojic files...
 Thanks to Codeacademy to share knowledge!
 Contains:
-initials.emojic (Contains the initials of my name)
+initials.emojic ( Contains the initials of my name )
+block-letters-hint.png ( to understand the programming )